Kaldei/BoulderDash/README.md

 To install our project, it will be necessary to restore some access paths :
 * The Sprite Folder in entity.sprite.class line 68.
 * The Map.txt in model.DAOmap.class line 13.
-* The Map.txt inmain.main.class line 33.
+* The Map.txt in main.main.class line 33.

 Futhermore, don't forget to install the database !
-(BDD Map.sql
+(BDD Map.sql)

 ## 3. The Team